nazavode/nazavode.github.io/content/post/aliasing.md

 24:     increment loop counter
 {{< / highlight >}}

-Even if we ask the compiler to exploit the standard aliasing rules, the use of *compatible types* leads to the come back of the extra instruction.
+Even if we ask the compiler to follow the standard aliasing rules, the use of *compatible types* leads to the come back of the extra instruction.
 What we are seeing here is that for the standard rules, both output arrays and input array are pointers of type `float` (compatible by definition since it's exactly the